-Land amounting to 10 hectares (net) is allocated for employment use (within Classes B1 and B2 of the Use Classes Order) to the west of London Road.
+Land amounting to at least 10 hectares (net) is allocated for employment use (within Classes B1 and B2 of the Use Classes Order) to the west of London Road.
 Development will be subject to compliance with the following criteria:

 - 1. Provision of safe highway access from London Road; - 2.
 Appropriate design, layout and landscaping in keeping with the site's location as a key gateway into Attleborough from the A11; and - 3.
 The planning application will have regard to emerging Policy LE.
-P1 in the Attleborough Neighbourhood Plan Submission Draft February 2017 or the final Attleborough Neighbourhood Plan, if brought into force.
+P1 in the Attleborough Neighbourhood Plan Submission Draft February 2017 or the final Attleborough Neighbourhood Plan, if brought into force. - 4.
+Development proposals will be informed by the presence of designated and non-designated heritage assets and their settings.
+The scheme design will seek to conserve, or where possible, enhance the setting of heritage assets.